"Man is a credulous animal, and

 conscience and ultimate behavior.
 The foundation of a belief system is our

-definitions of choice, conscience, decision,
+definitions of choice, conscience, decision, will, religion.

 CREDO n: generally same as creed.
 Latin for I believe,